root-project/web/manual/cling/index.md

    .L <filename>[flags]: load the given file with optional flags like
                          + to compile or ++ to force recompile.
                          Type .?
 TSystem::CompileMacro for a list of all flags.
+                         <filename> can also be a shared library; skip flags.
    .(x|X) <filename>[flags](args) :
                          same as .L <filename>[flags] and runs then a function with signature: ret_type filename(args).